Event-Triggered Control for Mitigating SIS Spreading Processes: Introduction

 In this paper, we are particularly interested in designing a novel {feedback} control strategy for a deterministic susceptible-infected-susceptible (SIS) model, which is one of the well-known and fundamental models for the epidemic spreading processes (see, e.g., \citep{sistutorial,Mei2017}).
 The deterministic SIS model can address epidemic spreading processes in the following two different contexts.
 The first one is the \textit{individual}-based context, where the model consists of $n \geq 2$ individuals interacting with each other, and the state of each node represents the probability that the individual is infected.
 The other one is the \textit{metapopulation} context, where the model consists of $n \geq 2$ subpopulations containing a group of individuals, or called \textit{subpopulations}, and the state of each node indicates the fraction of the infected individuals in each subpopulation.
 This paper focuses on the metapopulation context, as the state of each subpopulation can be measured or estimated in real time (see, e.g., \citep{epidemiccontrolsurvey}), so that the state-feedback controller can be reasonably implemented in practice.

 Various dynamical and feedback control strategies for the SIS models have been proposed, see, e.g., \citep{kohler18,liu2019,gracy2020}.
 For example, \citep{kohler18} proposed to employ a model predictive control (MPC), in which control inputs are computed by solving a finite horizon optimal control problem online.
-The authers in \citep{kohler18} also showed that asymptotic stability of the disease-free state is guaranteed by the proposed controller.
-Moreover \citep{liu2019} investigated un-stability of the disease-free state under a linear state-feedback controller for a bi-virus epidemic spreading model.
+The authors in \citep{kohler18} also showed that the asymptotic stability of the disease-free state is guaranteed by the proposed controller.
+Moreover \citep{liu2019} investigated the instability of the disease-free state under a linear state-feedback controller for a bi-virus epidemic spreading model.
 In addition, \citep{gracy2020} proposed a method for designing a time-varying controller for the asymptotic stabilization of the epidemic processes.

 Feedback control strategies presented in the aforementioned papers \citep{kohler18,liu2019,gracy2020} assume that control inputs are updated \textit{continuously} (for the continuous-time case) or per unit of time (for the discrete-time case). {However, such frequent control updates are not {necessarily} suitable in practice, since a even small fluctuation of the processes forces us to update the control inputs.} For example, the level of traffic regulation, which can be regarded as one of the control inputs for mitigating the epidemic spreading processes, is not necessarily realistic to update continuously because even a small adjustment could require enormous efforts.
 Thus, a more practical approach will be to update the control inputs \textit{only when} they are necessary, rather than updating the inputs at every time instants.
-For example, the level of traffic regulation may be preferable to be changed \textit{only when} the fraction of the infected people in each subpopulation increases or decreases to some extent.
+For example, the level of traffic regulation may be preferable to be changed \textit{only when} the fraction of the infected people in each subpopulation increases or decreases by the prescribed thresholds.